Apirone/apirone-sdk-php/docs/overview.md

 │  ├─ Settings.php
 │  ├─ UserData.php
 │  └─ ...
-└─ Service/
+├─ Service/
-   ├─ InvoiceDb.php
+|  ├─ InvoiceDb.php
-   ├─ Render.php
+|  ├─ Render.php
-   ├─ Utils.php
+|  ├─ Utils.php
-   └─ ...
+|  └─ ...
+└─ Invoice.php
 ```

 - __assets__ - Contains js, css and image files for displaying the invoice.
 - __Model__ - Contains classes for working with various data.
   - __Settings.php__ - Used to handle accounts, currencies, destinations, tariffs, synchronization and storage of settings.
     - __Currency.php__ - Contains all currency properties.
   - __UserData.php__ - Used to configure some additional information about the invoice (includes following fields: title, merchant,url, price, sub-price, items, extras, etc.)
 - __Service__ - Contains service classes and invoice templates.
   - __InvoiceDb.php__ - Work with your Database.
   - __Render.php__ - Display the Invoice.
   - __Utils.php__ - Contain some useful methods.
 - __Invoice.php__ - The main entry point to the library.

 All other classes of the library are not used directly, but will be discussed in the next sections of the documentation.